-All fieldtrips must be approved by the principal and Region Superintendent.
+All fieldtrips must be approved by the principal and/or Region Superintendent, as applicable.
 Participation in fieldtrips requires that the student present a fieldtrip form signed by the parent/guardian to his/her teacher(s) in advance.

 Homework

 Principals are encouraged to work with teachers and parents to implement guidelines found in Homework Policy 2330.
 Teachers are required to provide students with make-up assignments once the absence has been excused; however, it is the responsibility of the student to request the assignments from the teacher(s).